tomasklaen/uosc/README.md

 `Menu.type` is used to refer to this menu in `update-menu` and `close-menu`.
 While the menu is open this value will be available in `user-data/uosc/menu/type` and the `shared-script-properties` entry `uosc-menu-type`.
 If no type was provided, those will be set to `'undefined'`.

-`palette` specifies that this menu's primarily mode of interaction is through a search input.
-When enabled, search input will be visible at all times (doesn't have to be enabled and can't be disabled), and `title` will be used as input placeholder while search query is empty.
+`search_style` can be:
+- `on_demand` (_default_) - Search input pops up when user starts typing, or presses `/` or `ctrl+f`, depending on user configuration.
+It disappears on `shift+backspace`, or when input text is cleared.
+- `palette` - Search input is always visible and can't be disabled.
+In this mode, menu `title` is used as input placeholder when no text has been entered yet.
+- `disabled` - Menu can't be searched.

 `search_debounce` controls how soon the search happens after the last character was entered in milliseconds.
 Entering new character resets the timer.
 Defaults to `300`.
 It can also have a special value `'submit'`, which triggers a search only after `ctrl+enter` was pressed.